ACUE Professional Development Opportunity

 - Assessing to Inform Instruction and Promote Learning

 Faculty members who complete the program earn a nationally recognized Certificate in Effective College Instruction, the only college teaching credential endorsed by the American Council on Education (ACE).
 As a sign of your achievement, faculty will also earn digital badges, which can be added to curriculum vitae, used in online teaching portfolios, and displayed on LinkedIn profiles or webpages.
-Faculty participants will also be acknowledged at Faculty Convocation, and faculty who complete the course will be celebrated at a Pinning Ceremony and Reception with the Provost and other University leaders.
+Faculty participants will also be acknowledged at Faculty Convocation and celebrated at a special ACUE Celebration with the Provost and other University leaders.

 Frequently Asked Questions